-Welcome to central services!
-As of the 2022 supplemental budget, over \$1.4 billion was provided to over 100 state agencies to pay for 36 services (sees table at the end of this chapter for more information).
-This chapter will increase understanding of central services and their requirements for budget submittal.
-If you have questions on your agency's budget submittal requirements concerning central services, please contact your OFM analyst along with the OFM analyst responsible for the central services model (CSM).
-We're always happy to help.
+As of the 2024 supplemental budget, over \$1.8 billion was provided to more than 100 state agencies to pay for 40 services (sees table at the end of this chapter for more information).
+This chapter will increase understanding of central services and their requirements for budget submittals.
+If you have questions on your agency's budget submittal requirements concerning central services, please contact your OFM budget advisor.